ZER0Mono/dreamnet_poop-chat/README.md

+# PoopieChat

 ## PoopieChat is a playful, Doodles-inspired chat frontend that brings the iconic poopie trait to life with a fun custom, expressive and instantly recognizable UI.

-# derived from the AIM-Inspired Chat App Example

 ## Features